-EPA's approach to ensuring that potential leaks from equipment used for retrieval (other than tanks 241-C-103 and 241-C-109) are prevented to the degree necessary to demonstrate that they do not pose an unreasonable risk is based on application of RCRA technical standards found in 40 CFR 265.191 through 196.
+EPA's approach to ensuring that potential leaks from equipment used for retrieval (other than the C-102 Series tanks themselves) are prevented to the degree necessary to demonstrate that they do not pose an unreasonable risk is based on application of RCRA technical standards found in 40 CFR 265.191 through 196.
 EPA is applying these standards under TSCA authority in partial satisfaction of the requirements of 40 CFR 761.61(c), not under the statutory authority of RCRA Section 3005(e).
-This approach is consistent with Section 5.0 and Table 5-1 of the C-103/C-109 TWRWP document.
+This approach is consistent with Section 5.0 and Table 5-1 of the C-102 Series TWRWP document.

 These standards address key elements related to protective operation of such equipment, including design and installation of the equipment, secondary containment requirements, operating and inspection requirements, and response to leaks or spills.
-EPA notes that pits (such as the AN-06A pit associated with double-shell tank 241-AN-106, the supernate source proposed for use in retrieving tanks 241-C-103 and 241-C-109) themselves are not required to have secondary containment, since the pits serve as secondary containment for the transfer lines, valves, etc., located in them.
+EPA notes that pits (such as the pit associated with double-shell tanks associated with the C-102 Series retrievals themselves are not required to have secondary containment, since the pits serve as secondary containment for the transfer lines, valves, etc., located in them.

-Section 3.1.1 of the C-103/C-109 TWRWP notes that a formal waste compatibility assessment of wastes in tanks C-103/C-109 with those in the receiving DST 241-AN-106 have not yet been completed, but that a preliminary assessment has been completed (References 3 and 4).
-EPA is including a condition (Condition 3) in the C-103/C-109 Phase II approval to require such an assessment to be completed and the results provided to EPA prior to the start of the proposed retrieval activities.
-As with the tank 241-S-102 Phase II retrieval RBDA approval, EPA may then modify or revoke the C-103/C-109 retrieval Phase II RBDA approval should the assessment document compatibility issues that demonstrate the proposed retrieval activities may pose an unreasonable risk of injury to health or the environment.
+Section 3.1.1 of the C-102 Series TWRWP notes that a formal waste compatibility assessment of wastes in the five subject tanks with wastes in the corresponding receiving DSTs has not yet been completed.
+EPA is including a condition (Condition 3) in this C-102 Series Phase II approval that requires Energy to complete such assessments and to provide the results to EPA prior to the start of the proposed retrieval activities.
+As with the tank 241-S-102 retrieval Phase II RBDA approval issued previously, EPA may then modify or revoke the C-102 Series retrieval Phase II RBDA approval should the assessment document compatibility issues that demonstrate the proposed retrieval activities may pose an unreasonable risk of injury to health or the environment.

-While EPA has not been provided any data suggesting that compatibility issues might exist, waste in AN-106 is not the result of previous retrieval activities from either tank C-103 or C-109.
-This situation differs from that in the case of tank 241-S-102, where the supernate used for Phase II retrieval was the result of salt-cake sluicing from tank 241-S-102.
-Therefore, EPA is accepting Energy's assertion in Section 3.1.1 of the C-103/C-109 TWRWP that there are no known chemical compatibility issues that would prevent the retrieval and transfer of waste from tanks C-103 and C-109 to tank AN-106, but EPA will verify this assertion with results of the required formal waste compatibility assessment.
+While EPA has not been provided any data suggesting that compatibility issues might exist, wastes in the proposed receiving DSTs are not uniquely the result of previous retrieval activities from the subject SSTs.
+Since wastes being retrieved under this approval and the supernate used to mobilize the wastes during retrieval are not from the same source, the potential for incompatibility cannot be ruled out.
+This situation differs from that in the case of tank 241-S-102, where the supernate used for Phase II retrieval was primarily the result of salt-cake sluicing from tank 241-S-102.
+Therefore, EPA is accepting Energy's assertion in Section 3.1.1 of the C-102 Series TWRWP that there are no known chemical compatibility issues that would prevent the retrieval and transfer of waste from the C-102 Series tanks to the respective receiving DSTs.
+EPA will, however, verify this assertion with results of the required formal waste compatibility assessment.